Muhammad-Usman-911/Vite-Electron-ShadCn-AutoUpdater/README.md

 - Installing updates
 - Communicating with the renderer process

+# Electron Preload Script

+The preload script in this Electron application serves as a secure bridge between the renderer process (React frontend) and the main process (Electron backend).
+It uses Electron's contextBridge API to safely expose IPC (Inter-Process Communication) functionality to the frontend without compromising security.

+## How it's set up

+The preload script exposes a carefully selected set of `ipcRenderer` methods through the context bridge:
+- `on`: Listens for events from the main process
+- `off`: Removes event listeners
+- `send`: Sends one-way messages to the main process
+- `invoke`: Makes request-response style calls to the main process

+Additionally, the preload script implements a loading animation that displays during application startup and automatically removes itself once the application is ready.

+## Adding new IPC features

+One of the advantages of this implementation is that **you don't need to modify the preload script** when adding new IPC functionality.
+The preload script is designed with a generic pattern that exposes the core IPC methods that can work with any channel name.

+To add a new IPC feature:
+1. Define a new handler in the main process using `ipcMain.handle()` or `ipcMain.on()`
+2. Call it from the renderer process using the already exposed `window.ipcRenderer.invoke()` or `window.ipcRenderer.send()`

+This approach maintains the security benefits of context isolation while providing flexibility for expanding the application's functionality.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.